-Fittingly for the country that invented steam locomotives, Britain is blessed with incredible heritage railways.
+Fittingly for the country that invented steam locomotives, the United Kingdom is blessed with incredible heritage railways.
 A splendid day out for old and young alike, some also offer special events like afternoon teas and fine dining, 1940s themed weekends, and “Rail Ale” trips.
 Then there are Polar Express and Santa Specials at Christmas.
 A trip on one of the UK heritage railways is always a treat!

 You can even book a “footplate experience” on some!
 While a number of the heritage railways now use diesel or electric locomotives too, many still offer the thrill of a ride behind a steam engine, with all the nostalgic sights, sounds and smells of steam train travel